 - lose of appetite

 Many people who suffer from IBS need to plan their day around access to a toilet.
 Some even find it very difficult to leave their home to go to work, go on day trips or go for a meal out.
-Some symptoms such as cramps, fevers and diarrhoea can cause some people to take long periods of time off work which then has a financial impact too.
+Some symptoms such as cramps, fevers and diarrhoea can cause some people to take long periods off work which then has a financial impact too.

 How does stress affect the digestive system?